What Does the Evidence Say About High Frequency Training?

 Schoenfeld et al. (2016) Meta-Analysis

-This meta-analysis, published in Sports Medicine, pooled data from 10 studies comparing training frequencies.
-The main finding: training a muscle group 2+ times per week produced significantly greater hypertrophy than once per week (effect size = 0.585 vs. 0.370).
+This meta-analysis, published in Sports Medicine, pooled data from studies comparing training frequencies.
+The main finding: training a muscle group 2+ times per week produced significantly greater hypertrophy than once per week, with a higher-frequency effect size of 0.49 ± 0.08 versus 0.30 ± 0.07 for lower frequency.
 Importantly, most included studies attempted to equate total weekly volume, isolating frequency as the variable.

-The authors noted that the effect was robust across different populations and training statuses, though the evidence was strongest for untrained and moderately trained individuals.
-For highly trained lifters, fewer studies existed and the advantage was less clear.
+The authors concluded that major muscle groups should be trained at least twice per week to maximize growth, but noted that whether three times per week is superior to twice per week remains undetermined.
+The evidence was strongest for untrained and moderately trained individuals; for highly trained lifters, fewer studies existed and the advantage was less clear.

 Schoenfeld et al. (2015) — Direct Comparison Study